kennethlynne/generator-angular-xl/README.md

 - Build and minify the project with one command: ```grunt build```
 - Intercept calls to an API and provide a [mock API](#api) to do fast prototyping
 - Deploy site to your repos [GitHub page](http://pages.github.com/) branch with `grunt release`, automatically running tests, tagging your commits and bumping version numbers.
 This will also automatically generate your CHANGELOG.md using your commit history if you follow [these conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit).
+- Generate `manifest.appcache` to allow your application to be consumed offline.
+It will handle busting cache for you by renaming files and adding a hash of the folder to the manifest.

 Maintainer: [Kenneth Lynne](https://github.com/kennethlynne)